lixiangryan/HCI_HW4/README.md

 # Hand Gesture Control Interface

-This project is a real-time hand gesture recognition system built with Python and OpenCV.
-It allows users to control applications by moving their hands over predefined areas on the screen.
+A real-time hand gesture recognition system built with Python and OpenCV.
+This interface allows users to trigger commands by moving their hands over customizable on-screen zones.

 ## Features

-- **Real-time Gesture Detection**: Uses background subtraction to detect motion in specific zones.
+- **Real-time Gesture Detection**: Uses background subtraction to detect motion in user-defined zones.
 - **Interactive UI**: Displays command zones and visual feedback directly on the camera feed.
-- **Customizable Commands**: Easily configure command zones for different actions (e.g., "Take Photo", "Play Video", "Exit").
-- **Calibration Process**: Includes a calibration phase to adapt to the environment's lighting and background.
+- **Dynamic Layout Editing**: Press 'e' to enter a drag-and-drop interface to move and reposition command zones in real-time.
+- **Multi-Camera Support**: Automatically detects available cameras and allows the user to select which one to use.
+- **Photo Saving**: A "Take Photo" command that saves the current frame to a local `photos/` directory with a timestamp.
+- **User-Friendly Calibration**: A simple, key-press-initiated process to calibrate the background for accurate motion detection.

-## Prerequisites
+## Requirements

 - Python 3.x
 - A webcam
+- The packages listed in `requirements.txt`

 ## Setup and Installation